TomShu01/brandAnalysis/README.md

 - build a chain of thought, reflection agent to generate recommendations
 - store state into PGVector
 - build a frontend
-- bonus: integrate reddit API, and other search engines. build in more visualization in final report
+- bonus: integrate reddit API, and other search engines. build in more visualization in final report.
+Q & A after generating the report